 We combine several sources of micro-data.
 Our primary source is loan-level HMDA data.
 HMDA captures close to the full universe of mortgage originations and contains comprehensive information on race and ethnicity.
 Crucially for our analysis, HMDA began to include home prices and loan-to-value ratios in 2018, allowing a direct window into leverage differences by race in recent years.
 Our benchmark sample focuses on owner-occupied, first-lien, new origination mortgages.
-We supplement this with American Community Survey (ACS) 5 year estimates at the census tract and county level.
+We supplement this with American Community Survey (ACS) 5-year estimates at the census tract and county level.
 We use a series of additional datasets for the calibration our model.
 To connect information on borrowers over time and measure moving rates, we use Infutor data (as discussed in Diamond et al., 2019).
-We also use the Survey of Consumer Finance and the Survey of Consumer Finances Plus (SCF+) as described in Kuhn et al. (2020).
+We also use the Current Population Survey (CPS), the Survey of Consumer Finances (SCF), and the Survey of Consumer Finances Plus (SCF+) as described in Kuhn et al. (2020).